kinsleykajiva/kinsleykajiva/README.md

 ###

-🔭 I’m currently working on alot of WebRTC since 2020 , big fan of Janus https://github.com/meetecho/janus-gateway , Microservices\
+🔭 I’m currently working on a lot of WebRTC since 2020, big fan of Janus https://github.com/meetecho/janus-gateway , Microservices\
 💻 I am constantly seeking out new technologies and learning about them.\
 🤝 I am open to collaborating with others on various projects, particularly those related to machine learning or areas that I have yet to explore.

 ###

-### I am always looking for a paying gig,feel free to hit me up .
+### I am always looking for a paying gig, feel free to hit me up.